karolinagusmao/karolinagusmao/README.md

   A little bit about me...
   <br>
   <br>
-  📚 Always studying and working to master the technologies I know, I don't know much, but every day I know a little more!
+  📚 I’m constantly studying and working to improve my knowledge of technology; while I may not know much, I learn more each day!
   <br>
   💬 I speak Portuguese and intermediate English;
   <br>